DoniaAl-badawi23/Sales-Performance-Analysis-and-Interactive-Dashboard-Development-for-TATA-Company-Using-PowerBI/README.md

 ## Business Requirements (KPIs):

 ### Business Requests for CEO
- 1- Overall Metrics:

- - Total Revenue
--- This represents the total income generated from sales.
--- It’s a key metric for evaluating overall business performance.

- - Total Profit
--- This shows the net earnings after deducting all costs and expenses from revenue.
--- It indicates how efficiently the company is operating.

-Total Customers (419)

-The total number of unique customers who made purchases.
-This helps in understanding customer reach and market penetration.
-Total Quantities (927K)

-The total number of products sold.
-A useful metric for tracking demand and inventory management.

- 2- Sales by Product Category

- 3- Top 10 Customers by Sales

- 4- Top 10 Products by Sales

- 5- Sales and Budget Trends by Month

- 6- Sales by Customer City

-### Customer Details Dashboard
- 1- Overall Metrics:
- - Total Customers
- - Total Sales
- - Total Budget
- - Total Products

- 2- Sales by Product Category

- 3- Sales by Customer City

- 4- Top 10 Customer by Sales

- 5- Details Table about Customers

-### Product Details Dashboard:
- 1- Overall Metrics:
- - Total Products
- - Total Sales
- - Total Budget
- - Total Customers

- 2- Sales and Budget Trends by Month

- 3- Sales by Customer City

- 4- Top 10 Product by Sales

- 5- Details Table about products
+#### Main KPIs:

+1- Total Revenue
+ - This represents the total income generated from sales.

+ -  It’s a key metric for evaluating overall business performance.

+2- Total Profit
+ - This shows the net earnings after deducting all costs and expenses from revenue.

+ - It indicates how efficiently the company is operating.

+3- Total Customers
+- The total number of unique customers who made purchases.

+- This helps in understanding customer reach and market penetration.

+4- Total Quantities
+-The total number of products sold.

+- A useful metric for tracking demand and inventory management.

+ #### Graph KPIs
+Total Revenue by Month
+-This chart visualizes revenue trends across different months.

+-It highlights peak months (e.g., October) and low months (e.g., April).

+-Helps in identifying seasonal trends and planning accordingly.

+Total Revenue by Top 3 Months
+- Displays the highest revenue-generating months (September, October, and November).

+- Helps in understanding when sales peak and why (e.g., seasonal demand, promotions).

+Total Revenue by Bottom 3 Months
+- Highlights the months with the lowest revenue (February, April, and July).

+- Useful for investigating factors affecting sales during these periods.

+ #### Geographical KPI
+Total Quantities by Country
+- Shows sales distribution across different regions.

+- Helps in identifying strong and weak markets.

+- Assists in making location-based business decisions (e.g., marketing efforts, logistics).

+### Business Requests for CMO:

 ## Dashboard Interaction: